Test environment

 Test cards

 Use these card numbers in the sandbox to trigger specific payment outcomes.
-For all test cards, use any future expiry date and any 3-digit CVV.| Card number | Result |
+For all test cards, use any future expiry date and any 3-digit CVV.Testing the full checkout flow

 Call